Ospedale degli Innocenti: History of the hospital

 Men's cloister (separate from the women's cloister).

-The Ospedale degli Innocenti was a charity institution that was responsible for the welfare of abandoned children.
-It represented social and humanistic views of Florence during the early Renaissance.
-It can also explain how investors used Florence's charitable institutions as savings banks: A relationship between charity and Italian city-states can be depicted by using the Innocenti as a case study.
-Furthermore, the hospital remains as a significant place with a statement of compassion and care besides its unpleasant downfalls.
+The Ospedale degli Innocenti, which features a nine bay loggia facing the Piazza SS.
+Annunziata, was built and managed by the Arte della Seta or Silk Guild of Florence.
+That guild was one of the wealthiest in the city and, like most guilds, took upon itself philanthropic duties.

-The Ospedale degli Innocenti's care was comprehensive and provided the children with the ability to rejoin society.
+The Ospedale degli Innocenti's care was comprehensive, and provided the children with the ability to rejoin society.
 The first infant abandoned was on February 5, 1445, ten days after opening.
 Babies were received, wet nursed and weaned.
 Masters were hired to teach reading and writing to boys.
 Boys were taught skills according to their abilities while girls were sent to mistresses who taught them how to sew, cook and other such occupations.
 The hospital provided dowries for the girls, and they had the option of getting married or becoming nuns.
 In the late 1520s, an extension was built to the south along the Via de' Fibbiai.
 This was intentionally for women who did not marry or become a nun.